jocoro19/filter-lists/README.md

 ## Userscripts
 - [nitter-redirect.js](scripts/nitter-redirect.js)
   - Redirects all Twitter URLs to [Nitter](https://github.com/zedeus/nitter), an alternative frontend for Twitter
 - [old-reddit-redirect.js](scripts/old-reddit-redirect.js)
+  - Redirects all Reddit URLs to Old Reddit, even when logged out

+### Installation
+1. Install a userscript manager extension such as [Violentmonkey](https://violentmonkey.github.io/) for Firefox/Chrome or [Userscripts](https://github.com/quoid/userscripts) for Safari
+2. Import the userscript in your extension of choice (instructions vary between extensions)